Control by Predators: What Animals Eat Ticks?

 • Weed and trim any tall weeds or plants

-• Use professional outdoor pest control services, like Mosquito Joe, to protect your yard
+• Use professional pest control services, like Mosquito Joe, to protect your yard

 How to Avoid Tick Bites

-Anyone who lives in an area with ticks is likely open to anything that would decrease the chances of a tick bite.
+Anyone who lives in an area with ticks is likely open to anything that would decrease the chaprofessnces of a tick bite.

 Here are a few ways to prevent tick bites: